 Program Learning Outcomes (PLOs) Course Learning Outcomes (CLOs) Teaching & Learning Methods Assessments Possess Analytical Capability Understand the notion of business and corporate strategy, distinguish between the concepts of resources and capabilities and recognize their role in achieving sustainable competitive advantage.
 Lectures.
 Guest lectures.
 Group work in class.
 Group assignment.
 Readings.
 Presentation of the case company and analysis of the sustainability of the competitive advantage.
 Analysis of the business strategy in the group assignment.
 Assessment the organizational strategy in the final exam.
 Possess International Awareness Recognize the complexities of strategy formulation and implementation, and the requirements for the successful application of a new strategy in a global landscape.
 Lectures and case analysis.
 Readings.
 Group work in class.
 Group assignment.
 Presentation of the case company and the international competitive landscape.
 Assessment the international landscape and competition in the final exam.
 Demonstrate Reflective and Critical Thinking Skills Implement best-practice tools and methodologies for analysing the internal and external business environment and for determining the appropriate strategic position of the organization.
 Lectures and case analysis.
 Group assignment.
 Group work in class.
 Critical analysis of the internal and external business environment in the final exam and in the group assignment.
 Cultivate an Entrepreneurial, Visionary and Collaborative Mindset Appraise stakeholders' expectations and successfully manage synergies and collaborations between different stakeholders to achieve superior performance.
 Group work in class.
 Group assignment.
 Stakeholder analysis in the final exam.
 Group assignment preparation and presentation.

-Consider business situations holistically in a changing environment Design effective strategies to meet different stakeholder needs in a changing environment.
-Lectures Mini-case discussion.
-Guest lectures.
-Group work in class.
+Consider business Design effective strategies to meet different Lectures Strategy formulation and evaluation situations stakeholder needs in a changing environment.
+Mini-case discussion. in the final exam. holistically in a changing Guest lectures.
+Group assignment strategy environment Group work in class. formulation and analysis.
 Group assignment.
-Strategy formulation and evaluation in the final exam.
-Group assignment strategy formulation and analysis.